 Anna R. Carlson

 I grew up in rural northeast Ohio and was the fifth generation to live on my family’s farm.
-I spent my childhood outside - in the forest and fields that surrounded my house and as I grew older, helping tend my family's small homestead.
-I learned from an early age to respect nature - the power of storms, the wiliness of wildlife, and the persistence of plants, particularly in places where they are unwanted.
-These contentious relationships between people and nature have been a part of my life since I was very young and in the small farming community where I grew up, were often resolved with traps, poisons, and bullets.
+I spent my childhood outside and learned from an early age to respect nature - the wiliness of wildlife and the persistence of plants, particularly in places where they are unwanted.
+In the community where I was raised, relationships between people and nature were usually cast as conflicts - contentious relationships to be resolved with traps, poisons, and bullets.

 I was always told I was too soft-hearted to be a farmer.
 When I decided I wanted to be a scientist, that sentiment followed me.
 I was told that I cared too much about the subjects in the systems I wanted to study and that my empathy was a hindrance at best and unprofessional anthropomorphization at worst.